haozhg/sql-agent/README.md

 Action Input: "SELECT PERCENTILE_CONT(0.25) WITHIN GROUP (ORDER BY age) FROM fifa"
 Observation: The query is not valid for SQLite as it does not support the PERCENTILE_CONT function.
 ```
-Even after I change LLM to `GPT-3.5`, the context length issue disappears (even though the max context length of `GPT-3.5` is same as `GPT-3`), I think somehow GPT-3.5 does a better job at generating more concise prompts and SQL commands.
-Still I found that it produces syntax errors in SQL queries.
+When I change the LLM to `GPT-3.5`, the context length issue disappears (even though the max context length of `GPT-3.5` is same as `GPT-3`), I think somehow GPT-3.5 does a better job at generating more concise prompts and SQL commands.
+However, I found that it produces syntax errors in SQL queries.

 Question: what's the mean and std of age in the fifa table?
 ```